rockit-astro/mountd-talon/README.md

-# teld
+Part of the observatory software for the Warwick one-meter telescope.

-Daemon and CLI tool for controlling the Warwick one-metre telescope.
+teld interfaces with and wraps the low-level talon daemons and exposes a coherant telescope control interface via Pyro.

-Interfaces with the lower level Talon daemons, and reads status using the custom `telstat` utility included with the one-metre talon package.
+tel is a commandline utility for controlling the telescope.